 Another method that uses chromium salts is mineral tanning.
 This method also speeds up the tanning process to days or even hours.
 It usually produces soft, pliable leather that is light.

-Tawing
+Tawing Process

 This method uses alum and other aluminum salts together with binders such as egg yolk or flour to tan the skin.
 This process is known to increase animal skin pliability, stretchability, softness, and quality.

-An Overview of the Leather Tanning Process
+The Leather Tanning Process Overview

 There are several steps involved in the ancient art of tanning leather.
 It also involves different techniques and methods that produce varying colors, textures, and finishes.
 In order for us to easily understand the tanning process, we divided them into four different phases.
 The four phases are namely the Beamhouse phase, the Tanyard phase, the Retanning phase, and the Finishing phase.
 Naturally, the leather tanning process takes months to complete.
 However, as we learn, later on, there are different methods that speed up the process.